containers/podman-desktop/website/blog/2023-11-30-sharing-podman-images-with-kubernetes-cluster.md

 Can we mount the podman machine `/var/lib/containers` into the container ?

-yes ! minikube provides some options to do additional mount with `--mount-string` argument.
+yes! minikube provides some options to do additional mount with `--mount-string` argument.
 It is not obvious but you also need to add the `--mount` in addition to this parameter.
 Full argument is `--mount --mount-string "<host-path:container-path>"`

 But `/var` is already a mounted folder.
 So here the idea is to change the path of where cri-o is storing its data.

-So we can provide a custom mounted path and cri-o use that custom location.
+So we can provide a custom mounted path and make cri-o use that custom location.
 Let's pickup `/host-containers`.

 When starting minikube we need then to add `--mount --mount-string "/var/lib/containers:/host-containers"`.